 Cost-effective

-Asphalt is much less expensive and faster to install and stamp, unlike brick and stone that are expensive and require lots of time to install.
+Asphalt is much less expensive and faster to install and stamp, unlike brick and stone which are expensive and require lots of time to install.
 In addition, since asphalt is less porous and more flexible compared to most hardscape pavers, it requires less maintenance and fewer repairs, making you save on unplanned costs.

 Durability